-PBM will complete and report on the water monitoring work on the Morrison Lake to provide additional information with the intent to have a full year of consecutive data to report on.
+PBM has completed and will report on the water monitoring work on the Morrison Lake to provide additional information with the intent to have a full year of consecutive data reported on.
 PBM believes that the scope of the further assessment should be completed in support of the Mines Act/Environmental Management Act permits and would be completed prior to applying for the permits after receiving the Environmental Assessment Certificate.